beechnut/transition-memo/transition-memo.md

 ---

-# Further on the Right Path
+# On the Right Path

 The Mayor’s Office of New Urban Mechanics was a pioneering first step in civic technology in Boston.
 Under the Walsh administration, it can be refreshed and expanded to serve Boston better.